Emil Riebeck

 Emil Riebeck (11 June 1853 – 22 June 1885) was a German explorer, mineralogist, ethnologist, and naturalist.
-He was born in Preusslitz to Carl Adolf Riebeck, an industrial magnate.
-He traveled to North Africa and Arabia several times, and in 1881 travelled with Georg Schweinfurth on an expedition to Socotra.
-He traveled with Adolf Bastian to the hills of Chittagong in 1882.
+He was born in Preußlitz to Carl Adolf Riebeck, an industrial magnate.
+He travelled to North Africa and Arabia several times, and in 1881 travelled with Georg Schweinfurth on an expedition to Socotra.
+He travelled with Adolf Bastian to the hills of Chittagong in 1882.

 In 1884, he financed Gottlob Krause’s expedition to the Niger River, Benue River, and Lake Chad.

-Riebeck amassed an extensive collection of artifacts from Eastern Asia, India, Arabia and Africa.
+Riebeck amassed an extensive collection of artifacts from Eastern Asia, India, Arabia, and Africa.

 The mineral riebeckite is named after him.

-Also, a species of Socotran lizard, Haemodracon riebeckii, is named in his honor.
+Also, a species of Socotran lizard, Haemodracon riebeckii, is named in his honour.